• Skip to main content

 Name Update: FromThePage.com

-February 5, 2008 By Ben Brumfield
+February 5, 2008 by Ben Brumfield

 I've finally picked a name.
 Despite its attractiveness, "Renan" proved unpronounceable.
 No wonder my ancestors said "REE-nan": it's at least four phonemes away from a native English word, and nobody who was shown the software was able to pronounce its title.